A sequence of transcritical bifurcations in a suspension of gyrotactic microswimmers in vertical pipe: Conclusion and discussion

 The existence of many steady solutions has also hinted at the possible dynamical route from a uniform suspension to the gyrotactic pattern.
 Except for the first branch, all the other steady-solution branches found in figure \ref{fig:GTD_U0_bi} are saddles in the state space.
-In other words, if a stationary and uniform suspension at $Ri>Ri_c$ is perturbed with the linear instability mode in (\ref{eq:Bessel_ur}) with $\kappa=\kappa_c$, the system would first evolve towards the corresponding nonlinear steady solution.
+In other words, if a stationary and uniform suspension at $Ri>Ri_{c,n}$ is perturbed with the $n^{th}$ most linearly unstable mode from (\ref{eq:Bessel_ur}) , the system would first evolve towards the corresponding nonlinear steady solution.
 Therefore, the flow patterns related to the unstable solutions in the present study may well be observed at least transiently, before further development of the flow state or its breakdown in the axial and/or azimuthal directions.
 Indeed, early numerical simulations by \cite{Ghorai1999,Ghorai2000b} found such a transient dynamics, which strongly hinted at the dynamical importance of the initial perturbation.
+Furthermore, the increasing number of nonlinear steady solutions and linearly unstable mode as $Ri$ increases strongly hinted at the increasing complexity of the system as $Ri$ increases.

-Finally, the emergence of multiple axisymmetric steady solutions with increasing $Ri$ implies that such solutions may well exist for non-axisymmetric case.
+Finally, the emergence of multiple axisymmetric steady solutions with increasing $Ri$ implies that similar solutions may well exist for non-axisymmetric case.
 This implies that the route to the final flow pattern would be a highly complicated process, involving competitions between the axisymmetric and non-axisymmetric states.
-Furthermore, it should also been pointed out that all these axially uniform steady solutions are unstable to axially varying perturbations \cite[]{JFM2020}.
+Furthermore, it should also be pointed out that all these axially uniform steady solutions are unstable to axially varying perturbations \cite[]{JFM2020}.
 To this end, there is an ongoing investigation to address these issue.